-The Watchtower teaches that the soul and spirit of a person constitutes the life-force of the individual, and thus, the Society claims that this life-force (soul and spirit) ceases to exist at the point of death.
-Does the Bible teach that the human soul and spirit become annihilated at death?
+Watchtower teaches that the soul and spirit of a person constitutes the life-force of the individual. the Society claims that this life-force (soul and spirit) ceases to exist at the point of death, but does the Bible teach that the human soul and spirit become annihilated at death?
 The following verses demonstrate the fallacy of such reasoning:

 * If the soul ceases to exist at death, why does Jesus state that humans do not have the ability to “kill the soul”?